Legal obligations of parents and guardians

 - reduce the opportunity for your child to be drawn into anti-social or criminal behaviour.

-What does regular attendance mean?
+What regular attendance means

 Regular attendance means that your child must: